Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 2. Click on the plus icon (top left) and select `Remote` to add a new configuration for a remote app.

-3. Enter a descriptive name for your configuration, for example, `Sample project ACS debug`.
+3. Enter a descriptive name for your configuration, for example, `Sample project Content Services debug`.

     ![sdk-debug-intellij-config]({% link content-services/images/sdk-debug-intellij-config.png %})

 4. Check that your settings match the screenshot.
-This is a sample to debug ACS.
+This is a sample to debug Content Services.
 If you want to debug share or you have configured custom ports for remote debugging you'll need to modify that configuration.
 If you're working with _Docker Toolbox_ instead of _Docker Desktop_ the host to access the container won't be `localhost` but a configured _IP_ address (i.e. 192.168.99.100).

 5. Click `OK`.